Evolving SME Business Finance in Saudi Arabia: Implications and Imperatives for Banks

 5. Payroll & Employee Expense Management: For small businesses, payroll and employee expense management can become less painful when these solutions are integrated with their bank accounts.
 It can allow for faster reconciliation and settlement while providing better visibility over day-to-day finances.
 Some companies that are building such solutions are Payfit and Perkbox.
 The global market size of business spend management software is expected to be USD 39 billion by 2029.

-Sme Business Finance Use Cases Enabled By Fintech Innovation
+SME Business Finance Use Cases Enabled by Fintech Innovation

 Banks’ Opportunity to Lead the Change in SME Business Finance